lewis-revill/morello-sdk/README.md

 For further information please refer to the [Docker](https://docs.docker.com/) documentation.

-# Build an hello world application using morello-pcuabi-env development kit
+# Build a hello world application using morello-pcuabi-env development kit

-To write and build an hello world application please make sure you started the morello-pcuabi-env container following the instructions listed above.
+To write and build a hello world application please make sure you started the morello-pcuabi-env container following the instructions listed above.
-Once the cointainer is started, if everything went well, you sould be welcomed by the prompt:
+Once the container is started, if everything went well, you should be welcomed by the prompt:
 ```
 morello@<container-id>:~/workspace$
 ```